AlessTheDev/uncrypt/README.md

 ### For Players

-1. Download the latest build from our releases
+1. Download the latest build from our itch.io page: https://cupflow-studios.itch.io/uncrypt
 2. Extract and run `Uncrypt.exe`
 > [!NOTE]
 > Please fully extract the game before playing.
 Running it directly from WinRAR or other archive tools may cause issues.